chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 # Run Chaos Mesh

-Now that you have deployed Chaos Mesh in your environment, in this document, you will learn about how to use it for your chaos experiments.
+Now that you have deployed Chaos Mesh in your environment, it's time to use it for your chaos experiments.
+This document walks you through the process of running chaos experiments.
+It also describes the regular operations on chaos experiments.

-## Deploy target cluster
+## Step 1: Deploy the target cluster

-After Chaos Mesh is deployed, you can deploy the target cluster to be tested.
+The first step is always to have the target cluster to test deployed.
 For illustration purposes, TiDB is used as a sample cluster.

 You can follow the instructions in the following two documents to deploy a TiDB cluster:

 * [Deploy using kind](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-kind/)
 * [Deploy using minikube](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-minikube/)

-## Define the experiment config file
+## Step 2: Define the experiment config file

 The chaos experiment configuration is defined in a `.yaml` file.
 You need to create your own experiment config file, based on the available fields in the sample below: